2020 Lincoln MKZ Trim Levels with Comparisons & Configurations.

 That being said, this comparison review will pit trim level against trim level.
 By the end of this review, you should have a clearer idea of which 2020 Lincoln MKZ trim level - if any - is going to do the best job at meeting your unique needs.

-Compare the 2020 Lincoln MKZ vs Reserve I Trim Levels.
+Compare the 2020 Lincoln MKZ vs Reserve I Trims.
 What is the difference?

 One of the first things you have to bear in mind is that the 2020 Lincoln MKZ's three trim levels all have hybrid variants.
 They also do not come at any extra cost, which is extremely alluring for those who want a mix of luxury and fuel efficiency.
 Each hybrid model is powered by a 2.0-L 4-cylinder engine and electric motor, which net the vehicle 188 hp.
 A CVT also comes standard.
 Only front-wheel drive is available; you cannot get all-wheel drive on any hybrid trim.